Further details of the children of Samuel Dyer and Sarah Buller.

 |Amelia J. Prestridge||Wife||37||Dressmaker||Norwood, Surrey|

-It would seem that Amelia's husband John Prestridge died between January to March 1901 in Wandsworth (Ref Wandsworth Vol 1D Page 381), as for the census of 1901 Amelia was recorded as a widow working as a housekeeper in the household of J. Black Cameron, and Advertising Agent.
+It would seem that Amelia's husband John Prestridge died in the March of 1901 as there is a record of the burial of a John Prestridge on 13 March 1901 who had died at the Union Infirmary, Tooting, aged 46, and a corresponding entry in the BMD index for the January-March quarter of 1901 in the registration district of Wandsworth, Surrey.
+Less then a month after, for the census of 1901, Amelia was recorded as a widow working as a housekeeper in the household of J. Black Cameron, an Advertising Agent.
 As in 1871 Jane has been used in preference to Amelia.

 1901 Census (1st April) Battersea, Clapham, London RG13/460 Book 34 Page 19